 Depending on how much sunlight there is, the ice will be a blue-ish color although if the ice receives less sunlight, it will be clear!
 You’ll want to look for the ice caves that form close to the Vatnajokull glacier as some are man-made and the natural thing is absolutely amazing.
 Dress warmly as the cave is cold.

-Afterwards, you can choose to stay at guest houses around the Jokulsarlon, or push ahead to Hofn.
+You can choose to stay at guest houses around the Jokulsarlon or push ahead to Hofn.
 (Note: we wouldn’t recommend driving too long if it is dark as it involves driving high up over the fjords in possible bad weather).

 Day 6: Langoustine & Egilsstaðir